705

 Goals

-Allocate ample space for storage and outdoor living areas
+Allocate ample space for storage.

 -